Cuprate/cuprate/storage/cuprate-blockchain/README.md

 This means `cuprated`'s database will be slightly larger than `monerod`'s.

-The current method `cuprate_blockchain` uses will be "good enough" until usage shows that it must be optimized as multimap tables are tricky to implement across all backends.
+The current method `cuprate_database` uses will be "good enough" until usage shows that it must be optimized as multimap tables are tricky to implement across all backends.